Organnery/organnery-distro/README.md

 ## Remounting the root filesystem read-write

-By default, the root filesystem is mounted read-only with an overlay filesystem so that applications behave as normal, but write to temporary files.
+By default, the root filesystem is mounted read-only, with an overlay filesystem so that applications behave as normal but write to temporary files.
 Any changes made to the software are reset when the device is rebooted, for consistent results.
 If you want to commit any software changes, for example to application scripts, don't forget to do this before you reboot the device!

-Start-up scripts are less easy to modify and test with an overlay filesystem, and any extra applications and tools installed will vanish on reboot.
+Start-up scripts are less easy to modify and test with an overlay filesystem, and any extra Debian packages, kernels, applications or tools installed will vanish on reboot.
 If you wish to change the root filesystem of the target device so that it behaves in a persistent way, you can run the following command from a terminal on the target device:
 ```
 organnery-config overlayfs-disable